-Trick-or-treating is a popular Halloween tradition in the United States, and other countries.
+Trick-or-treating is a popular Halloween tradition in western countries.
 Most of us associate "treats" with some form of candy, and "tricks" as possible pranks or other forms of mischief if a treat is not given by the homeowner.
-Halloween is also about dressing up as ghosts and ghouls and other spooky creatures.
+Halloween is also about dressing up as ghosts, ghouls, and other spooky creatures.

-- Portable Devices be cautious plugging a phone, USB, or other portable device into a secure computer or network.
+Be cautious when plugging a phone, USB, or other portable device into a secure computer or network.
 Portable storage devices may not be as secure and may contain malicious software that could corrupt your secure network.
 If the device is needed, be sure to follow your organization's policies on the use of such devices, which could include prohibitions on the use of personal devices or having IT personnel review such devices to ensure they do not contain malicious software.

-- Do Not Wait do not wait to report possible cybersecurity threats to the right people in your organization.
+Do not wait to report possible cybersecurity threats to the right people in your organization.
 Time is often critical during a cyber-incident, so if you suspect a cyber-threat, report it right away.

-If you have any questions about these Basic Cybersecurity Tips, or would like additional support preventing "tricks" (e.g., mischief, threats, etc.) to your systems, contact us today by email: email@example.com or by phone: 855-427-0427.
+If you have any questions about these basic cybersecurity tips or would like additional support preventing system "tricks" (e.g., mischief, threats, etc.), contact us today by email: email@example.com or by phone: 855-427-0427.